Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

   This includes the `deviceType`, `manufacturer`, `model`, `target`, `tag`, `semanticFirmwareVersion` \(firmware version\) fields.

-  These fields are how admins assess what firmware is on a device, and if an image is applicable to that device.
+  These fields are how administrators assess what firmware is on a device, and if an image is applicable to that device.

 - **Process guides**